The outback, Queensland, Australia © Travel Unpacked

 Have recycling bins with clear signage to help guests use them properly

 You can limit your environmental footprint whilst traveling by not wasting any food that you order and by picking vegetarian and vegan food options often.

 Meat products carry a large footprint in terms of greenhouse gas emissions and they have a huge environmental impact.
 This is due to the inefficient amount of space they need compared to growing crops and the deforestation that comes with that, the pollution that runs off into rivers and the water use.
 Fish stocks are also largely depleted or suffering from plastic pollution from fishing gear.
 Find out more here.

 If you are lucky enough to travel to a natural area, take care to leave only footprints and take only photographs.
-Be mindful of, and do research on, any particularly popular places you may consider visiting and the issues they are facing.
-Some places are so overrun with tourists that the pollution from the tour operators going there is at an unsustainable level.
+Be mindful of, and do research on, any particularly popular places you may consider visiting and the issues they are facing locally.
+Some wonderful places are so overrun with tourists that the pollution from the tour operators going there is at an unsustainable level.

 To travel sustainably, you should also look to follow the same actions you are hopefully already taking at home: -

 Use public transport

 Ask for more sustainability - from your hotel, tour providers, etc